jacebrowning/memegen/README.md

 # Fonts

-The full list of fonts is available here: <https://api.memegen.link/fonts/>
+The list of fonts is available here: <https://api.memegen.link/fonts/>

 Add the `font=<str>` query parameter to customize the look of your meme: